linode/docs/docs/platform/stackscripts.md

 Introduction
 ------------

 StackScripts are usually Bash scripts, stored in the Linode Manager, and can be accessed when you use the **Rebuild** link from the Linode Dashboard.
-During the first boot job of the newly created disk images, the StackScript will run, using any variable you may have added, and perform the scripted commands.
+During the first boot job of the newly created disks, the StackScript will run, using any variable you may have added, and perform the scripted commands.

  {: .caution }
 >
-> The **Rebuild** option will destroy all existing disk images and profiles.
+> The **Rebuild** option will destroy all existing disks and profiles.

 Deploying from a StackScript
 ----------------------------

 1. We start by navigating to the Linode Dashboard.
-Before deploying a new disk image, make sure you have enough storage space available.
-If not you may need to [resize](https://library.linode.com/disk-images-config-profiles#sph_resizing-a-disk-image) or [remove](https://library.linode.com/disk-images-config-profiles#sph_removing-a-disk-image) a disk image.
+Before deploying a new disk, make sure you have enough storage space available.
+If not you may need to [resize](https://library.linode.com/disk-images-config-profiles#sph_resizing-a-disk-image) or [remove](https://library.linode.com/disk-images-config-profiles#sph_removing-a-disk-image) a disk.
 Alternately you can create a new Linode for testing purposes.
 2. Click on the **Deploy a Linux Distribution** link.

     [![Click the 'Deploy a Distribution' link.](/docs/assets/1682-stackscripts-1.png)](/docs/assets/1682-stackscripts-1.png)